-Once you pass your first trimester — when morning sickness, sore breasts and fatigue might make sex sound, well, less than sexy — you’ll probably find you’re in the mood a lot.
-Take advantage of it, says Terreece Clarke, veteran mama from Columbus, OH.
-“If there’s ever a time you don't give up sex, it’s when you're pregnant.
-Once the baby arrives, it will be a long time before you can get any nookie — or want it for that matter,” says Clarke, a mom to three.
-“Women should take advantage of the heightened sensitivity that often occurs in the pubic region during pregnancy and have some of the best orgasms of their life!”
+Once you pass your first trimester—when morning sickness, sore breasts and fatigue might make sex sound, well, less than sexy—you’ll probably find you’re in the mood a lot.
+Take advantage of it, says Terreece Clarke, veteran mom from Columbus, OH.
+“If there’s ever a time you don’t give up sex, it’s when you’re pregnant.
+Once the baby arrives, it will be a long time before you can get any nookie—or want it for that matter,” says Clarke, a mom to three.
+“You should take advantage of the heightened sensitivity that often occurs in the pubic region during pregnancy and have some of the best orgasms of your life!”

-Remember Lea-Ann Ellison, the woman snapped doing Olympic-style barbell lifts at nine months pregnant?
+Remember Lea-Ann Ellison, the woman photographed doing Olympic-style barbell lifts at eight months pregnant?
 When those photos went viral, she caught a lot of heat for “overdoing it” while expecting.
-But Ms. Ellison — who had been lifting for more than two years already — pointed out she was experienced enough to know what her body could handle.
+But Ellison—who had been lifting for more than two years already—pointed out she was experienced enough to know what her body could handle.